-The circumstances in a specific case may be such that it is impossible to adhere to the six-week deadline, e.g. in the case of an offer where the consideration is to consist of newly-issued shares or an offer that involves foreign markets.
-In such cases, the Swedish Securities Council may grant an exemption from the six-week deadline if so requested by the offeror.
+According to Chapter 2, section 3 of the Takeovers Act (SFS 2006:451), within four weeks of making the offer, the offeror must prepare an offer document and apply to the Financial Supervisory Authority for approval of the document.
+The first sentence of the first paragraph draws attention to this.
+The circumstances in a specific case may be such that it is impossible to adhere to the four-week deadline, e.g. in the case of an offer where the consideration is to consist of newly-issued shares or an offer that involves foreign markets.
+In such cases, the Swedish Securities Council may grant an exemption from the four-week deadline if so requested by the offeror.